Can Europe Set Up a Digital Single Market Without Killing Copyrights? (Analysis)

 Wednesday’s proposals did not include any specific calls of legislation, and Ansip acknowledged that EU national governments would try to slow things down, something he warned against.

-With few concrete proposals on the table, the industry will have to wait until the Commission addresses the issue in an agenda meeting in late June.
+With few concrete proposals on the table, the industry will have to wait until the Commission addresses the issue in an agenda meeting later this month.
 For now, industry associations will be upping the lobbying pressure on national politicians to address their concerns.